codeyoursite/whatif/README.md

 ### Best so far:
 What if you put every single element on the periodic table into a ziploc bag with water?
 What if 1 person could know everything?
+I think what if 1 person could know anything was good

 #### During the talk there could be interactivity whilst talking through it and the lights turn off (for example)